Last updated June 21st, 2022.

 As always, prices vary by location.
 In central areas like Daun Penh, units may cost upwards of $200,000.
 On the other hand, condos on the outskirts of the city may be well under $100,000.

-$200,000 for a central location in an up-and-coming city doesn’t seem half bad.
-However, when compared to other properties in the city, condominiums in Phnom Penh are overpriced.
-Shophouse apartments often cost far less, and they have far more investment potential.
+$200,000 for a central location in an up-and-coming city doesn’t seem half-bad by global standards.
+However, when compared to other types of property in the city, condominiums in Phnom Penh are overpriced.

-This goes doubly for mid-range condos since this sector is the most oversupplied.
-In fact, a mid-range unit in Phnom Penh costs roughly the same as in Bangkok.
-Comparatively, luxury units in Phnom Penh are half the price of comparable ones in Bangkok.
+This is even truer for mid-range condos since this sector is the most oversupplied.
+Actually, buying a mid-range condo unit in a non-city center district of Phnom Penh costs roughly the same price as in Bangkok!

 Buying a condo in Phnom Penh is thus relatively affordable, but it isn’t the greatest investment.
 If you do choose to buy one, you should consider a luxury unit in an up-and-coming area for maximum returns.